 - Equality in Examinations for International Medical Graduates

 - Immigration Policies for International Medical Graduates: International medical graduates constitute more than 23% of physicians in the United States.
 International medical graduates play a vital role in U.S. health care, particularly in providing medical care to underserved communities.
 The IMGS advocates policies that address immigration issues and visa complications that may impede postgraduate education.
-Read the summary of the U.S. Supreme Court order reinstating President Trump’s travel ban.
+Read the summary of the U.S. Supreme Court order reinstating President Trump’s travel ban (PDF).

 - Promoting Opportunities for Residency Training: AMA will work to minimize the time it takes for international medical graduates to obtain visas to participate in GME or practice medicine in the United States.
 Find more information on available residencies in FREIDA Online®, the Residency and Fellowship Database®.